electricityflux/electricityflux.github.io/_posts/2026-01-22-hydrogen-as-a-green-fuel.markdown

 </p>

 <p align="center">
 Figure 1.
-Effect of hydrogen fraction in a hydrogen and methane gas blend.
+Effect of hydrogen fraction in a hydrogen and methane gas blend on CO<sub>2</sub> emissions.
 </p>

 ## Hydrogen safety